-After graduating from Lancaster University in 1999 with a B.Sc (hons) in Operational Research, he held a number of business analysis and information management positions at some of the largest organisations in the UK, including West Yorkshire Police and the University of Leeds.
+After graduating from Lancaster University in 1999 with a B.Sc (hons) in Operational Research, he held a number of business analysis and information management positions at some of the largest organisations in the UK, including CIS Insurance, West Yorkshire Police and the University of Leeds.

 In December 2009 Andy completed a Masters by Research M.A (Distinction) programme (University of Leeds), studying the subject of data visualisation and soon after launched visualisingdata.com.
 This has grown to become a popular source of information about the fast-growing data visualisation field, providing readers with information about contemporary techniques, resources, latest developments and key insights.